sebhildebrandt/systeminformation/README.md

   [![Sponsoring][sponsor-badge]][sponsor-url]
   [![MIT license][license-img]][license-url]

 This is amazing.
-Started as a small project just for myself, it now has > 10,000 lines of code, > 350 versions published, up to 2 mio downloads per month, > 20 mio downloads overall.
+Started as a small project just for myself, it now has > 10,000 lines of code, > 350 versions published, up to 2.5 mio downloads per month, > 20 mio downloads overall.
 Thank you to all who contributed to this project!

+## Upcoming

+**MacOS on ARM (Apple silicon support), Windows on ARM**: November 11th 2020 - We will have a closer look on that!
+As soon as we have the new hardware here, will  work on support for those platforms!

+**Version 5**: we are planning a new major version with some minor breaking changes and some additional features.
+Will try to make this available Q1 of 2021.

 ## New Version 4.0